ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Using Regular Expressions for Text Input Validation

- 🧪 LAB: Please try lab [regex1](https://best.openssf.org/labs/regex1.html), which lets you experiment using regex notation to validate strings.
+ 🧪 Lab: Please try lab [regex1](https://best.openssf.org/labs/regex1.html), which lets you experiment using regex notation to validate strings.

- 🧪 LAB: Please try lab [input2](https://best.openssf.org/labs/input2.html), which lets you experiment in how to use a regex in a real program.
+ 🧪 Lab: Please try lab [input2](https://best.openssf.org/labs/input2.html), which lets you experiment in how to use a regex in a real program.

 Labs are optional, but we encourage you to try them.